apache/incubator-streampark-website/docs/connector/5-es.md

 </Tabs>

-The ElasticsearchSink created above is very inflexible to add parameters. `StreamX` follows the concept of convention over configuration and automatic configuration.
+The ElasticsearchSink created above is very inflexible to add parameters. `StreamPark` follows the concept of convention over configuration and automatic configuration.
-Users only need to configure es connection parameters and Flink operating parameters, and StreamX will automatically assemble source and sink, which greatly simplifies development logic and improves development efficiency and maintainability.
+Users only need to configure es connection parameters and Flink operating parameters, and StreamPark will automatically assemble source and sink, which greatly simplifies development logic and improves development efficiency and maintainability.

-## Using StreamX writes to Elasticsearch
+## Using StreamPark writes to Elasticsearch

 Please ensure that operation requests are sent to the Elasticsearch cluster at least once after enabling Flink checkpointing in ESSink.